 Schalke lost yet more ground in the race with Bayern Munich as they crashed to a 3-1 defeat to Hamburg at the Imtech Arena on Tuesday.

 With both sides suffering disappointing results over the weekend, it took a while for the game to really get going.
 The first goal arrived after the break, when Maximilian Beister charged through the Konigsblauen defence and flashed an incredible left-footed shot past Lars Unnerstall.

 Before the visitors had a chance to catch their breath, they were two behind.
 Dennis Diekmeier found space in the box and pulled it across the face of goal to Artjoms Rudnevs, who finished with ease.

 Schalke pulled one back on 80 minutes when Klaas-Jan Huntelaar followed up his own missed penalty, but HSV made the points safe when Milan Badelj netted a penalty of his own.

 HANNOVER 2-0 GREUTHER FURTH

 Hannover recovered from their weekend thumping at the hands of Bayern Munich by overcoming Greuther Furth 2-0 at the AWD Arena.

 The hosts had been comprehensively outplayed on Saturday, but got off to the ideal start here.
 Jan Schlaudraff fed Didier Ya Konan, who forced a decent save from Max Grun, but Mame Biram Diouf was there to tap home the rebound.

-The lead stood for over an hour of play, and the points were made safe when Schlaudraff delivered another telling ball and Mario Eggimann sent a thumping header into the back of the net.
+The lead stood for over an hour before the points were made safe when Schlaudraff delivered another telling ball, and Mario Eggimann sent a thumping header into the back of the net.

 EINTRACHT FRANKFURT 1-3 MAINZ